The Mid-sphere Cousin of the Medial Axis Transform: Computation and Examples

-Two or more segments can be swept in parallel, so we get some mileage out of partitioning the segments connecting neighboring integer points into a few sets, which are then processed in parallel.
-However, no matter how we schedule the segments, the number of swaps is large.
+Two or more segments can be swept in parallel, so we get some mileage out of partitioning the segments connecting neighboring integer points into a few sets, which are then processed in parallel. \Skip{ However, no matter how we schedule the segments, the number of swaps remains large.
 To see this note that two vertices swap along a segment iff it intersects the perpendicular bisector of the pair.
 Assuming we explore all segments connecting neighboring integer points in $[0,g]^3$, the number of such segments is $O(g^2)$.
-Letting $n$ be the number of vertices in the triangulation of the surface, this amounts to a total of $O (g^2 n^2)$ swaps.
+Letting $n$ be the number of vertices in the triangulation of the surface, this amounts to a total of $O (g^2 n^2)$ swaps.} However, no matter how we schedule the segments, the number of interchanges is large.
+Focusing on the vertices, and letting $n$ be their number and $[0,g]^3$ the domain, we can na\"ively bound the number of interchanges by $O(g^3n^2)$, where every pair of vertices is interchanged along every segment.
+To improve this bound, we count the number of segments along which a fixed pair is interchanged.
+This happens when their positions trade place in the ordering, so any segment that crosses the perpendicular bisector of the pair contributes to exactly one such interchange.
+There are $O(g^2)$ such segments, so summing over all pairs of vertices gives at most $O(g^2n^2)$ interchanges.

-\textbf{The matrices.} Inspired by \cite{CEM06}, we use a sparse matrix representation tailored to efficiently support the operations in the vineyard algorithm.
+\textbf{The matrices.} The efficient implementation of the algorithm is challenging, in particular the computation of the reduced boundary matrices.
+Assuming familiarity with the vineyard algorithm described in \cite{CEM06}, we sketch some of the more important design decisions that help in this respect.
+Following \cite{CEM06}, we use a sparse matrix representation tailored to efficiently support the maintenance operations in the vineyard algorithm.
 For convenience, we use $\Zspace / 2 \Zspace$ coefficients so homology can be computed using boolean matrices.
 To reduce the boundary matrix, the algorithm swaps rows and columns, and it adds columns to each other.
 We thus store the matrix as a sequence of sparse columns, and we maintain permutations $\pi_R$ and $\pi_C$ for the rows and columns, respectively.
 With these permutations, it is easy to swap two rows or two columns, but they add an indirection when we access entries: the entry in row $i$ and column $j$ is physically stored in row $\pi_R (i)$ and column $\pi_C (j)$.

 Each column is an ordered list of non-zero entries.
 Adding two columns means computing the \texttt{xor} function, and since the columns are sorted, this can be done by walking along the two lists in parallel and ignoring rows that appear in both.
 To decide which columns to add, the algorithm needs access to the maximum row index of the non-zero entries in a column.
 Because of the permutation $\pi_R$, this row is not necessarily the last in the list.
 Profiling an earlier version of our software revealed that finding this row index in a linear scan was the main bottleneck, so we decided to explicitly record this row index for each column and to update the record whenever it changes.
 We mention that the vineyard algorithm also adds rows to each other in a second matrix, which we support by storing the transpose of that matrix in the aforementioned format.